muses-code-js/learn-html/_steps/step0-what-is-the-web.markdown

 Sometimes, web servers use other software to look at incoming browser requests and write out a web page to fit that request when asked.

-That might sound fancy and complicated, but if you've ever done a mail-merge to make up letters to send to customers, or put together a burger or a pizza order, it's a very similar idea.
+That might sound fancy and complicated, but it's basically the same idea as doing a [mail-merge](https://en.wikipedia.org/wiki/Mail_merge) if you've ever done that to send letters to send to customers.

 ## Let's make it simpler, just for now